 What is the role of a faculty advisor?

 - Peruse faculty profiles and research being done in the department.
 Identify faculty members whose interests align with yours.
 Read their recent publications for further information about their research.

 - Contact potential advisors with a brief email that states: (Do not be intimidated by this step.
 Faculty expect these types of emails)

 - Your name

 - Your interest in joining their research lab

 - Inquire if they are accepting new graduate students

-- If they are accepting students, arrange a meeting, either in-person or via Skype/phone call.
+- If they are accepting students, arrange a meeting, either in-person or via phone or video conference call.

 Questions to ask a potential advisor (in no particular order):

 - What are your active projects and what would my role be if I joined your lab?